yaikobzeray/dev-journal/activity_log.md

 Built a custom Flutter painter widget for drawing SVG-like shapes on canvas.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 30 January 2025 — Entry 2

+Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*